Support at Home

 Home Care Services

-A full range of home care services will be offered through the Support at Home program.
+Alpha Support offers a full range of in-home services under the Support at Home Program

 What is the Support at Home Program?

-The Support at Home Program is a new in-home aged care program being introduced by the Australian government on 1 July 2025.
-It will replace the existing Home Care Packages Program and Short-term Restorative Care Program.
+The Support at Home Program is the new in-home aged care program introduced by the Australian government on 1 November 2025.
+It replaces the previous Home Care Packages Program and Short-term Restorative Care Program.

 Support at Home aims to provide more effective in-home aged care to support older people to stay independent and at home for longer.